highcharts/highcharts/docs/dashboards/types-of-components.md

     }
 }
 ```
-The above code snippet used in a [DataGrid example](http://utils.highcharts.local/samples/#view/data-grid/demo/your-first-datagrid) that uses embedded data.
+The above code snippet as part of a [DataGrid example](http://utils.highcharts.local/samples/#view/data-grid/demo/your-first-datagrid) that uses embedded data.

 Code snippet using a data connector.
 ```js